-Google have rolled out lots of great new shopping features already in 2017.
+Google has rolled out lots of great new shopping features already in 2017.
 Check out our guides on view-through conversions for Shopping and Google Customer Reviews.

 Google began addressing the commercial potential of its image search feature in May 2016 with shopping ads first featuring in Google Image Search results.